julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

   To bless a bed or room, sprinkle dried herbs and say: *“Let what is planted here be blessed and bloom.”*

-Deepen your knowledge of **[Top Fertility Herbs](/top-fertility-herbs-witchcraft/)**.
-These are remedies known to midwives, witches, and wise women through the ages.

-Some plants are used in cunning crafts to bring love into one's life, see: **[Herbs to Attract the Right Partner](/love-magic-herbs-to-attract-the-right-partner/)**.

 ---

 ## 8. Menstrual Blood Magic